audiobookshelf/audiobookshelf-client-react/README.md

 ### How to

-This assumes that you have [audiobookshelf](https://github.com/advplyr/audiobookshelf) locally with an initialized server (root user created).
+This assumes that you have [audiobookshelf](https://github.com/advplyr/audiobookshelf) locally.

 1. git clone https://github.com/audiobookshelf/audiobookshelf-client-react.git
 2. install dependencies: `cd audiobookshelf-client-react && npm ci`